 4. to include youth component in the BDT activities aiming at raising awareness of the challenges that youth are facing in ICT area, and calling for implementation of concrete solution.

-5. to promote ICT education and career for youth without gender discrimination and thus, encourage young girls and women to be part of ICT sector.
+5. to promote ICT friendly frameworks in education and career for youth without gender discrimination and thus, encourage young girls and women to be part of ICT sector.

 Encourages the Member States